microsoft/vscode-docs/docs/getstarted/settings.md

 // Update

   // Configure whether you receive automatic updates from an update channel.
 Requires a restart after change.
+The updates are fetched from an online service.
   "update.channel": "default",

   // Enables Windows background updates.
+The updates are fetched from an online service.
   "update.enableWindowsBackgroundUpdates": true,

   // Show Release Notes after an update.
+The Release Notes are fetched from an online service.
   "update.showReleaseNotes": true,

 // Debug